antaresproject/docs/docs/services/translator.md

 {{ trans('antares/foo::messages.foo_test') }}
 ```

-where `antares/foo` is the name of the module, `messages` is the name of the file, whereas `foo_test` is the translated phrase.
+where `antares/foo` is the name of the module, `messages` is the name of the file and `foo_test` is the translated phrase.
 More information about how the translator works can be found [here](https://laravel.com/docs/5.2/localization).